Europe

 Organizing Your Time in Dublin

-There are several must-dos in Dublin, like the Books of Kells and the Guinness Tour.
+There are several must-dos in Dublin, like the Book of Kells and the Guinness Tour.
 I didn’t want to do the brewery tour too early in the day, so I toured the Books of Kells (reservations recommended) and the free museums first.

 Then, I had a filling lunch to offset the beer drinking later in the day.
-Since I was traveling solo for this trip, I joined a pub crawl and that was a highlight.
+Since I was traveling solo for this trip, I joined a pub crawl, and that was a highlight.

 Long-Library in Dublin